argentsea/docfx/tutorials/quickstart2.md

 # QuickStart Two

 The [previous QuickStart](quickstart1.md) introduced configuration and mapping.
 This tutorial extends that information while working with a sharded data set.
-I also extends the mapping functionality to include list and object properties on the model class.
+This tutorial also extends the mapping functionality to include list and object properties on the model class.

 Sharded data introduces two complexities:

 * How do I uniquely identify and locate a record, which could be on any shard?
 * How do I manage data on one shard and related data on a foreign shard?

-This walkthrough will illustrate how both challenges are met.
+This walkthrough illustrates how both challenges are met.

+## Create the Project

 Although you can download QuickStart2 as a completed project, this walkthrough will guide you as if this is a new project.

-## Create the Project

 Create a new “ASP.NET Core Web Application” project.
 When prompted, select the “API” project type.
 Once the solutions is created, open your dependencies and add the following NuGet packages.